cryptiddddd/javascript-freebies/projects/currentartists/readme.md

+# IMPORTANT: this does not work currently due to the state of my api

+\* note that this script is perfectly functional on its own, there are matters on my end that are pending. registering with my api **will not grant functional access** quite yet.

+you may peruse the rest of this readme, but know that this does not work quite yet......

+---

 # current top artists

 `currentartists.js` fetches *your* top-listened to artists on spotify and displays them on your webpage. because it gets data specific to you, some extra setup is required.